numpy/numpy/doc/source/reference/random/extending.rst

 Extending
 ---------
-The basic RNGs have been designed to be extendable using standard tools for high-performance Python -- numba and Cython.
-The `~RandomGenerator` object can also be used with user-provided basic RNGs as long as these export a small set of required functions.
+The BitGenerators have been designed to be extendable using standard tools for high-performance Python -- numba and Cython.
+The `~Generator` object can also be used with user-provided BitGenerators as long as these export a small set of required functions.

 Numba
 =====
 Numba can be used with either CTypes or CFFI.
-The current iteration of the basic RNGs all export a small set of functions through both interfaces.
+The current iteration of the BitGenerators all export a small set of functions through both interfaces.

 This example shows how numba can be used to produce Box-Muller normals using a pure Python implementation which is then compiled.
 The random numbers are